On a fractional queueing model with catastrophes: Conclusion

 \section{Conclusion}

-In this work we obtained the state probabilities of the fractional queue with catastrophes starting from any number of customers.
-In addition, we obtained the mean and the variance from the respective probability generating function.
-Using the Multinomial distribution, we proposed a moment estimator and a confidence interval for the parameters of the model.
+In this work we complement the analysis of \cite{catastrofef} by appealing to the approach proposed by \cite{fila}.
+In \cite{catastrofef} the authors focus their attention on the transient behavior of the model determining the transient distribution, the distribution of the busy period and the probability distribution of the time of the first occurrence of the catastrophe.
+In our work, we apply, to a fractional queueing model with catastrophes, the approach proposed by \cite{fila}.
+This allows us to obtain the state probabilities of the fractional queue with catastrophes starting from any number of customers; extending some of the results from \cite{catastrofef} where it is assumed that the process starts from the empty system.
+Besides, we obtained the mean and the variance from the respective probability generating function.
+Using the multinomial distribution, we proposed a moment estimator and a confidence interval for the parameters of the model.
 Finally, we performed computational simulations to validate the estimation of parameters, by showing that the estimators and the confidence intervals worked well for the chosen tests when we increase the sample size.